 - What happens when the contract is modified?

 - How do you track this on a contract-by-contract basis, or even at a line item level on the contract over time, for compliance reporting and risk management?

 - How do you develop models for compensation planning and forecasting accurately, given this complexity?

-Fortunately, with the right compensation solution, you can track sales details down to the transaction line item level, simulate compensation plans and models, ensuring they meet business goals and compliance requirements, and produce the detailed reporting needed to support sales and sales operations, finance and compliance.
+Fortunately, with the right compensation solution, you can track sales details down to the transaction line item level, simulate compensation plans and models, ensure they meet business goals and compliance requirements, and produce the detailed reporting needed to support sales and sales operations, finance, and compliance.